From the ‘pigs and lions’ team

 PLANNING YOUR VISIT

-DATES - The fabulous flock of colourful owl sculptures will be perched across Bath and the surrounding area throughout the summer, until the week of 10th September, when they will start flying back to Nest HQ for preening prior to the charity auction.
+DATES - The fabulous flock of colourful owl sculptures will be perched across Bath and the surrounding area throughout the summer, until the week of 10th September, when they will start flying back to Nest HQ for preening prior to the Owls Hoot Farewell weekend on 29/30 September and the charity auction on 17th October.

 OWL LOCATIONS - See the Owls Page of the website for information on each owl and the Map Page to plan your route.
 Please note it only takes 30 minutes to walk from Emily in the Royal Crescent down to Vincent van Owl in Widcombe, so you can easily wander around finding owls without too much advance planning.